adambird/entity_store/readme.markdown

 		# this will be called if the entity has an id
 	end

-	def get_entity(id)
+	def get_entities(ids, options)
-		# returns the entity as an empty shell of the appropriate type
+		# returns an array of entities as empty shells of the appropriate type
 		# if a snapshot exists then this should be returned
 	end